Cereal Bars

 Instructions

-• Pour mixture into the lined baking tray and press firmly into place.
+• Transfer the mixture to the lined pan and press firmly into place.
 Refrigerate for at least 30 minutes to firm up.
+Once firm, slice into bars.

 Notes

-TO STORE: Avoid keeping these bars stored at room temperature as they are prone to becoming soggy.
-Instead, place them in an airtight container and store them in the refrigerator.
+TO STORE: Avoid keeping these bars stored at room temperature, as they are prone to becoming soggy.
+Instead, place them in an airtight container and refrigerate.
 They will keep well for up to two weeks.

 TO FREEZE: Place the bars in a ziplock bag and store them in the freezer for up to 6 months.